-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Unigold Inc. and its subsidiaries as at December 31, 2012 and 2011, and their financial performance and cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Unigold Inc. and its subsidiaries as at December 31, 2013 and 2012, and their financial performance and cash flows for the years then ended in accordance with International Financial Reporting Standards.

-Chartered Accountants, Licensed Public Accountants
+s/ McGovern, Hurley Cunningham, LLP Chartered Accountants, Licensed Public Accountants

-TORONTO, Canada March 27, 2013
+TORONTO, Canada March 26, 2014